Understanding Burnout Symptoms and How to Manage Them

 • They Promote Focus.
 Essential oils for focus include Rosemary, Peppermint, and Lemon.
 (Try the Morning Lemon Aid blend.)

 • They Improve Sleep Quality.
-Sleep-supporting essential oils include Lavender, Roman Chamomile, and Valerian.
+Sleep-supporting essential oils include Lavender, Roman & German Chamomile, and Valerian.

 🌺See my Recommended Suppliers below